Login

 The Hepatitis B Foundation’s Community Leadership Award recognizes individuals or organizations that have made significant contributions to communities highly impacted by hepatitis B, hepatitis D and liver cancer.
 Awardees also demonstrate additional commitment to community service outside of the hepatitis B space.

-Previous recipients are valued advocates including #justB storytellers, dedicated philanthropists and valued advisors to the Foundation: Rev. Jason Crum Escalera, Susana Guigere, Paula Wong, Fred Beans, Marvin and Dee Ann Woodall, Ren Capocasale, Bruce and Cynthia Maryanoff, Jim and Teri Holton, Debbie Wagner, Bridget Wingert and Brad Segall.
+Previous recipients are valued advocates including #justB storytellers, dedicated philanthropists and valued advisors to the Foundation: Jeffrey Caballero, Rev. Jason Crum Escalera, Susana Guigere, Paula Wong, Fred Beans, Marvin and Dee Ann Woodall, Ren Capocasale, Bruce and Cynthia Maryanoff, Jim and Teri Holton, Debbie Wagner, Bridget Wingert and Brad Segall.

 See the full list of previous award winners here.